xversial/Foundation-Platform/docs/usage/themes.md

 **Asset Compiling**

 When you've queued your assets you can later compile them, for example, in your theme's header.
-You can use the `getCompileStyles` function to compile style sheets and the `getCompileScripts` function to compile Javascript files.
+You can use the `getCompiledStyles()` function to compile style sheets and the `getCompiledScripts()` function to compile Javascript files.

 	@foreach (Asset::getCompiledStyles() as $url)
 		{{ HTML::style($url) .
 PHP_EOL }}